wtbates99/tabletalk/README.md

 output: manifest
 ```

-# Defining Contexts
+## Defining Contexts

-Contexts are defined in separate YAML files within the contexts directory.
+Contexts are defined in separate YAML files within the `contexts/` directory.
 Each context specifies a subset of your database—datasets and tables—relevant to a particular querying scenario.

-Example context file contexts/sales_context.yaml:
+### Example `contexts/sales_context.yaml`:

 ```yaml
 name: sales_context